amyhupe/amyhupe.co.uk/src/weeknotes/Weeknote-1.md

 ### Other stuff I liked

 - Learning some HTML and CSS from Dave, an interaction designer on our team
-- Tuning into the [NHS Digital show and tell](https://www.youtube.com/watch?v=C8dfgJQ8JEo) where they showcased their new service manual, frontent toolkit, prototype kit and content standards
+- Tuning into the [NHS Digital show and tell](https://www.youtube.com/watch?v=C8dfgJQ8JEo) where they showcased their new service manual, frontend toolkit, prototype kit and content standards
 - Having after work drinks and pizza with some of my team on Tuesday
 - A conversation at work where I realised out loud and on the spot that if I won the lottery, I'd still do my job out of choice
 - The return of the Sun (shine, not the tabloid)